palewire/californiacivicdata.org/_posts/2017-10-23-processed-files.markdown

 Along with our specs focused on elections, Abraham Epton of Socrata submitted another OCD enhancement proposal focused on [campaign finance filings](https://opencivicdata.readthedocs.io/en/latest/proposals/drafts/campaign_finance_filings.html).

-Once we implement Abe's campaign finance specs, we'll be able to round off the work we've already put into our django-calaccess-processed-data app, currently in beta release.
+Once we implement Abe's campaign finance specs, we'll be able to round off the work we've already put into our [django-calaccess-processed-data](https://pypi.python.org/pypi/django-calaccess-processed-data) app, currently in beta release.

 The processed app is already churning out the scraped elections data in OCD format and archiving those files on our downloads website.
-Be on the look out for this list of processed files to expand in the coming weeks.

-* This is only the beginning.
-There's more exciting to come.
-Form 460.
+Next up, we'll begin publishing committees, contributions and expenditures extracted from filings of [California Form 460](https://calaccess.californiacivicdata.org/documentation/calaccess-forms/f460/), the disclosure report regularly filed by all recipients of campaign contributions.

 ### This data is already fueling great journalism